flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 This will start `config-db` and run the scraper you've defined every 20 seconds.

+!!! info

+    If a schedule isn't specified, the scraper will run every 60 minutes by default.

-Make a change to your configuration and push it to your remote repository (Github). `config-db` will detect that configuration change and reflect it on the next scraper run.
+Make a change to your configuration and push it to your remote repository. `config-db` will detect that configuration change and reflect it on the next scraper run.

 Change the `interval` field in your configuration from `40` to `30`.